-In the coming weeks, you'll have plenty of opportunities to meet and interact with new people.
-You mentioned that you've already tried to connect with a few people.
+In the coming weeks, you'll likely have plenty of opportunities to meet and interact with new people.
+You mentioned that you've already tried to connect with a few folks.
 Perhaps you can step up your initiative by making specific plans while you are face-to-face with someone.
-For instance, you can ask a classmate to be a study partner; ask a roommate if s/he wants to hit the gym, library, dinner, a movie, etc. Your Resident Advisor (RA) might also have some good ideas for meeting people who you might get along with.
-Lastly, social networking sites make it especially easy to connect with people if you ever feel flustered while chatting in person.
+For instance, you can ask a classmate to be a study partner or ask a roommate if they want to hit the gym, library, dinner, a movie, etc. Your Resident Advisor (RA) might also have some good ideas for meeting people you might get along with.
+Since you shared that you are shy, it might help to check out any groups or social networking accounts associated with your school on your favorite social media platform, and they may even have a specific site for your class year.
+Liking it or becoming a member might make it easier to connect with people if you feel flustered while chatting in person.

+No need to be a party animal to find a friend either; there are many other ways to connect on campus.
 What are your interests?
 Joining a club or interest group can provide just enough structure to meet people easily without feeling awkward.
-There are tons of student groups on campus, and new members are always welcome.
-You can even go to a few different meetings (check bulletin boards, activity fairs, etc.) to try some groups on for size.
+Many campuses have tons of student groups on campus, and new members are always welcome.
+You can even go to a few different meetings (check bulletin boards, activity fairs, your school's website, etc.) to try some groups on for size.
 Continue going to the ones where you feel comfortable and engaged — where you sense a common interest with the other members.